DLC-link/gitbook-docs/architecture/interacting-with-bitcoin-contracts.md

 To integrate your dApp with the Router Wallet, follow these steps:

 1. Request a Bitcoin Contract using the dlc-manager contract.
 This will provide you with a unique identifier (UUID).
-2. Use the UUID and other Bitcoin Contract parameters obtained from the smart contract or set them directly in your dApp.
+2. Use the UUID and other Bitcoin Contract parameters obtained from the smart contract, or set them directly in your dApp.
 3. From the dApp, send these parameters to the Router Wallet using the offer API endpoint.

 The required parameters for the offer API endpoint are as follows: